jsor/sphinx-and-zend-framework/README.markdown

 The application contains a sample [configuration file](http://github.com/jsor/sphinx-and-zend-framework/blob/master/application/configs/sphinx.conf) for Sphinx.
-It shows that the file can be processed by a scripting language (PHP here of course) and utilizes Zend_Application for fetching global options (like databse credentials) from [application.ini](http://github.com/jsor/sphinx-and-zend-framework/blob/master/application/configs/application.conf).
+It shows that the file can be processed by a scripting language (PHP here of course) and utilizes Zend_Application for fetching global options (like database credentials) from [application.ini](http://github.com/jsor/sphinx-and-zend-framework/blob/master/application/configs/application.conf).

 ### Adapter for Zend_Paginator